 Designer

-Violet is a freelance designer with a distinctive, mixed-media approach, blending traditional illustration, textiles, and collage with digital image manipulation and illustration.
-She has completed a variety of commissions, including developing brand identities for conferences, creating educational booklets and workbooks, and producing high-quality materials to support research, such as visual reports and workshop resources.
+Violet is a multidisciplinary designer with a distinctive, mixed-media approach, blending illustration, textiles, and collage with digital design and image manipulation.
+She has completed a wide range of commissions, including developing brand identities for conferences, creating educational booklets and workbooks, and producing high-quality materials to support research, such as visual reports and interactive workshop resources.
+Her design work is closely linked to her research, often exploring playful, participatory, and technology-mediated experiences.

 Researcher